-Whether you own a home or are responsible for the plumbing inside of your rental property, it never hurts to pay attention to potential problems that could afflict your household.
+Whether you own a home or are responsible for the plumbing inside of your rental property, it never hurts to pay attention to potential problems that could afflict your household, like that dodgy rubber bellow.
 For most people, having functional plumbing is something that they have come to take for granted.
 Never mind the fact that indoor plumbing is one of the most important modern advancements in human history.
 With all of that being said, there are a range of plumbing nightmares that you might experience during your life and it probably doesn’t hurt to get to know a little bit about them.
 Let’s go ahead and dig into the most common plumbing nightmares that you might have to deal with as well as what you should do when they happen to you.

 Dealing with Plumbing Nightmares the Right Way